Little Mikey: Sequels

 Life's ad agency, Foote, Cone & Belding, in Chicago, revived the Mikey character for two campaigns in the late 1990s.
 In 1997, Quaker Oats initiated a nationwide search for the "next Mikey", settling on 4-year-old Marli Hughes out of more than 35,000 applicants.
 She also appeared in a TV commercial, "Better Life" directed by Howard Rose, where she is seen telling her classmates how she won the contest and traveled to New York to do some TV shows.
 She adds that as the new Mikey she gets to eat as much Life cereal as she wants.

 In 1999, Quaker Oats remade the commercial word for word with an all-adult cast acting like kids.
 Mikey is portrayed by New York-based actor Jimmy Starace.

+In 2024, Mikey was brought back in a commercial titled "Mikey's Morning".
+Played by Hudson Uebelhardt, he sings about his chaotic morning, which is made sweeter with a bowl of Life.

 Afterward

+For many years, Mikey was the subject of an urban legend that purported that he had died after consuming Pop Rocks and Coke, supposedly causing a fatal stomach rupture.
+In fact, the actor who played Mikey, John Gilchrist, is still alive as of September 2025.
+Snopes later reported that the combination of Pop Rocks and Coke would do little more than produce a "hearty belch".

+According to Gilchrist, the legend became so widespread that his own mother received a phone call from another woman to offer condolences for the death of her son, to which Mrs. Gilchrist replied, "He just came home from school!"

-In 2021, Gilchrist, at age 53, become director of media sales for MSG Network.
-He has said that he has no clear memories of filming the original commercial as he was only three and a half years old.
+In 2011, Gilchrist became the director of media sales for MSG Network.
+He has said that he has no clear memories of filming the original commercial since he was only three and a half years old.